codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 ## Working with Pull Requests
 When dealing with pull requests, you have two options: you can either focus on the branch where the proposed changes are made, or you can target the destination branch after the pull request has been merged.

-Example 1 - When creating pull requests on the `main` branch from, for, e.g. `feature` branch, which is a way to propose and review changes before they're integrated into `main`, remember to set `source:false` and `patter:main`.
+Example 1 - When creating pull requests on the `main` branch from a `feature` branch, which is a way to propose and review changes before they're integrated into `main`, remember to set `source:false` and `pattern:main`.
 This will ensure that the build runs on the proposed code changes within the `feature` branch when pull request is created or updated.

 {{< highlight yaml "style=paraiso-dark">}}
 triggering: